Whoa Is Me: Live performances

 The song was performed live by the band at the 2010 NHL Face-Off in Toronto on October 7, 2010.
 It was broadcast across Canada by CBC Television during the second intermission of the Toronto Maple Leafs vs. Montreal Canadiens game.
 The performance was also broadcast on the NHL Network.

-The song was also performed live at the 2010 Grey Cup preshow in Edmonton, Alberta, broadcast by TSN.
+The song was also performed live at the 2010 Grey Cup preshow in Edmonton, Alberta, broadcast by TSN, and at the Liberal Party victory celebration after the 2025 federal elections.

 Remixes

 A few remixes of "Whoa Is Me" have been released.
 One version of the song was released on December 15, 2009 on iTunes.
 This version was remixed by Cobra Starship member Alex Suarez.
 Another remixed version of the song, remixed by Barletta, was released for free on January 25, 2011.

 Chart performance

 The song debuted on the Canadian Hot 100 at #95 on the week of September 4, 2010.
 It peaked at #13 on the week of October 16, 2010.
 "Whoa Is Me" spent a total of 21 weeks on the Canadian Hot 100.
-The song was also featured at #85 on the 2010 Canadian Hot 100 Year End Chart.
+The song was also featured at #85 on the 2010 Canadian Hot 100 Year-end chart.